mangez84/adorepasta/README.md

 ### Upcoming Features

 - Statistics on the most common ingredient in the database will be added in a later release.
+- A dialog box to confirm logout will be added in a later release.

 ## Technologies Used